namozhdehi/namozhdehi/README.md

 </div>

 ## Nahid Mozhdehi
-I'm a results-driven Data Scientist with extensive experience in Oracle, SQL, Python.
+I'm a results-driven Data Scientist with extensive experience in Oracle, SQL, Python, and Python libraries such as Pandas, NumPy, and Scikit-learn.

 ### Connect with me:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue)](https://www.linkedin.com/in/nahidmozhdehi)